-45. In engaging Best Companies to undertake our staff survey, we are using an experienced and established methodology which has been rigorously tested to ensure a fair and consistent approach which does not discriminate or differentiate against any known protected characteristic.
+38. In engaging Best Companies to undertake the staff survey, the Council is using an experienced and established methodology which has been rigorously tested to ensure a fair and consistent approach which does not discriminate or differentiate against any known protected characteristic.